mycpphurts/HorizonNPC-IssueTracker/README.md

 ## Notes to consider
 - The developers are notified on Discord via a webhook about new issues
 - Pay attention to issues/suggestions you send here, we might respond here, not in discord!
+- Any PR opened will be denied, changes will be made by Collaborators only (AKA Me and Asineth)